dinaabdulrasoul/Alien-Invasion-Game/README.md

 The player starts the game with three ships if an alien touches your ship, you lose one ship.
 Once the player kills all the aliens present at the screen, he moves on to the next level.
 The game starts with the aliens moving slowly but with each new level, the aliens' speed increase.
+The top left of the screen displays how many ships you have left, the top center shows the best score and the top left shows your current score and the level you're on.
 ![Game-Start](https://github.com/dinaabdulrasoul/Alien-Invasion-game/blob/main/screen_shots/alien_invasion.PNG)

 ## Instructions to Play